Seby Zavala Player Props: White Sox vs. Braves

 Seby Zavala At The Plate

-- In 8.5% of his games this year, he has hit a long ball, and 4.3% of his trips to the plate.
+- He has homered in 8.3% of his games this year, and 4.1% of his plate appearances.

-- Zavala has picked up an RBI in nine games this season (19.1%), with two or more RBI in three of those games (6.4%).
+- In nine games this year (18.8%), Zavala has picked up an RBI, and in three of those games (6.3%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.